Edward Hallstrom: Family

-Hallstrom met his wife, Margaret Elliott Jaffrey, on a trip to Queensland.
+Hallstrom met his first wife, Margaret Elliott Jaffrey, on a trip to Queensland.
 She was a talented artist, and shared his enthusiasm for birds and animals.
-They were married at her parents' home in the Brisbane suburb of New Farm, Queensland, on 6 April 1912.
-She died in 1968.
+They were married at her parents' home in the Brisbane suburb of New Farm, on 6 April 1912.
+After their reception, the newly weds left for Sydney on RMS Osterley.
+The couple had one son and three daughters.